 PNCB exams are recognized and endorsed by the American Academy of Pediatrics (AAP), the Society of Pediatric Nurses (SPN), the Association of Faculties of Pediatric Nurse Practitioners (AFPNP) and the National Association of Pediatric Nurse Practitioners (NAPNAP).

 All PNCB exams are approved by the Department of Veterans Affairs (VA).
 Veterans can now be reimbursed for the cost of their exam.
 For more information, call 1-888-GI Bill (442-4551) or visit the VA website.

-Exam and certificant statistics for the previous calendar year are provided here.
+Exam and certificant statistics are provided below: